Skip to contents

 Evaluate an instruction written between "" and return the first of the error message, or the last of the warning or standard (non error non warning) messages if ever exist.

-Using argument print_no = FALSE, return NULL if no message, which is convenient in some cases.
+Using argument print_no = FALSE, return NULL if nothing reported, which is convenient in some cases.

 Usage